 During the last few decades, the American Pagan community has multiplied dramatically.
 Many Pagans attribute the movement’s growth to the attractiveness of a life-affirming spirituality in an alienating society.
 Some people are drawn to Pagan ways because of the celebrations of the seasonal holidays, the participatory rituals, or the prospect of a living relationship to the elements of nature: earth, air, fire, water, and spirit.
 Others hope to build a connection to the polytheistic religious practices of their ancestors or seek a religious community that specifically welcomes gay, lesbian, bisexual, and transgender people as full participants.

 Contemporary Paganism also attracts people because of its reverence for the Goddess or goddesses.
-Many women, especially during the feminist movement of the late 1960s and early 1970s, were drawn to Pagan traditions.
+Many women, especially during the feminist movements of the late 1960s and early 1970s, were drawn to Pagan traditions.
 They found connection with Goddess imagery to be empowering and welcomed the leadership opportunities that existed for them within Pagan circles.
 More recently, queer-identified Pagans have undergone a similar process.
 Today, there is a growing movement within Paganism to develop queer and transgender traditions and to recover images of gender-fluid deities from ancient mythologies.

-In the 1980s and 1990s, local Pagan or New Age supply stores selling herbs, candles, and books served as social centers where people met, exchanged information, and publicized their gatherings.
+In the 1980s and 1990s, local Pagan or New Age stores selling herbs, candles, and books served as social centers where people met, exchanged information, and publicized their gatherings.
 Today, some of these shops still exist, but Pagans have moved much of their buying and networking online.
-The Witches’ Voice (Witchvox.com) offers listings of groups, events, legal Pagan clergy, shops, and community centers by city and state, as well as an extensive collection of resources describing different Pagan traditions and a regularly updated set of articles on Pagan life and practice.
+The Witches’ Voice website offered listings of groups, events, legal Pagan clergy, shops, and community centers by city and state, as well as an extensive collection of resources describing different Pagan traditions and a regularly updated set of articles on Pagan life and practice.

 Pagans also make use of social media outlets like Facebook and Twitter to keep in touch and exchange news.
-Given twenty-first century technology and the degree to which it facilitates communication, Pagans experience far less isolation than in the past.
-Pagans who do not regularly study with in-person groups learn about their religion through books, online chat rooms, websites, and blogs.
+Given 21st century technology and the degree to which it facilitates communication, Pagans experience far less isolation than in the past.
+Pagans who do not regularly study with in-person groups learn about their religion through books, online chat, websites, and blogs.
 Some may also take workshops or engage in distance training with a teacher using e-mail, video conferencing, and online classrooms.
 Many Pagan practitioners host blogs on their personal websites, but some are associated with larger media outlets.
 The magazine Witches & Pagans hosts dozens of blogs at PaganSquare, as does Patheos.com through its Pagan Channel.
 Online schools also offer training at a variety of levels.

 Some Pagan groups have organized at the national level, with branches across the United States that connect individuals with groups, provide training for practitioners and clergy, and engage in public relations outreach.
 The Covenant of the Goddess, incorporated in 1975, is organized at the national level and dedicated to training Pagan clergy, with branches in Europe and Australia as well.
 The Covenant of Unitarian Universalist Pagans (CUUPS), begun in 1986, networks Pagans who are affiliated with the Unitarian Universalist Church. Ár nDraíocht Féin (ADF) is a Druid organization incorporated in 1990 to educate Druids in the U.S. and internationally.